smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-ClimateData.md

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
+Weather apps need additional information on climate conditions and that can be provided with external/internal temperature and atmospheric pressure.

 ## Proposed Solution

 We need to add `ClimateData` for `GetVehicleData`, `SubscribeVehicleData`, `UnsubscribeVehicleData` & `OnVehicleData` RPCs.
-Following are the changes needed in API:
+Following are the changes needed in MOBILE_API and HMI_API:

 ### Updates in MOBILE_API: